What is motivation

-Anterior Insula Cortex is located in the centre of the cerebral hemispheres, it is a portion of the cerebral cortex folded deep within the lateral sulcus (the fissure separating the temporal lobe from the parietal and frontal lobes).
+The Anterior Insula Cortex is located in the center of the cerebral hemispheres.
+It is a portion of the cerebral cortex folded deep within the lateral sulcus (the fissure separating the temporal lobe from the parietal and frontal lobes).

-Usually its activation is known to be associated with the processes of “subjective feelings from the body” (Craig, 2009; Damasio, 1999; Damasio & Carvalho, 2013).
+Its activation is known typically to be associated with the processes of “subjective feelings from the body” (Craig, 2009; Damasio, 1999; Damasio & Carvalho, 2013).

 Specifically, it represents internal bodily needs, and it integrates the bodily information into subjective feelings.
-Therefore, LEE et al conclude that that AIC activity from feelings of intrinsic satisfaction is a key source of intrinsic motivation.
+Therefore, LEE et al concluded that AIC activity from feelings of intrinsic satisfaction is a key source of intrinsic motivation.

-It is also interested to notice that, as Davidson R. reports in The emotional life of your brain (2012), high-level of activation of Insula are related to high-level of Self-Awareness.
+It is also interested to note that, as Davidson R. reports in The emotional life of your brain (2012), high-level of activation of insula are related to a high-level of self-awareness.

-Self-Awareness is one of Davidsons 6 dimensions of Emotional style, and it also has a key role in Emotional Intelligence according to Goleman’s theory.
-Thereby, it is reasonable to assume that Insula activation can be involved in SkillGym users.
+Self-awareness is one of Davidson’s six dimensions of emotional style, and it also has a key role in emotional intelligence according to Goleman’s theory.
+It is thus reasonable to assume that insula activation can be involved in SkillGym users.

-Because of the fact that it receives and integrates reward-related information from cortical regions and produces behaviors based on this reward-related information, striatum has been thought as a central part of extrinsically generated motivation.
+Because it receives and integrates reward-related information from cortical regions and produces behaviors based on this reward-related information, striatum is thought to be a central part of extrinsically generated motivation.

-However, recent neuroscience studies have reported that striatum activity during tasks as suspenseful, challenging, satisfying, and interesting (e.g. resolving curiosity, feeling competent) generates intrinsic reward.
+In addition, recent neuroscience studies have reported that striatum activity during tasks that are suspenseful, challenging, satisfying and interesting (e.g. resolving curiosity, feeling competent) generates intrinsic reward.

-AIC-Striatum interactions are well-established anatomical connections between AIC and Striatum.
-This functional connectivity patterns are consistent with many previous neuroscientific findings.
-LEE et al observed that AIC and striatum activities positively interacts during the performance of intrinsically motivating tasks (Cho et al., 2013; Postuma & Dagher, 2006).
+AIC-Striatum interactions interactions are well-established anatomical connections between AIC and striatum.
+These functional connectivity patterns are consistent with many previous neuroscientific findings.
+LEE et al observed that AIC and striatum activities positively interact during the performance of intrinsically motivating tasks (Cho et al., 2013; Postuma & Dagher, 2006).

-Consistently with Insula and Striatum functions, connectivity between these two structures has viewed as a functional integration of bodily information and reward-related information during the processes of subjective feelings.
+Consistent with insula and striatum functions, connectivity between these two structures has been viewed as a functional integration of bodily information and reward-related information during the processes of subjective feelings.

 Insular cortex and ventral striatum interactions in goal-oriented actions

-Other researchers have viewed the IC and Striatum connectivity as the process that some subjective feelings lead to approach goal-oriented behaviours (Cho et al., 2013; Damasio & Carvalho, 2013; Naqvi & Bechara, 2009).
+Other researchers have viewed the IC and striatum connectivity as the process by which some subjective feelings lead to goal-oriented behaviors (Cho et al., 2013; Damasio & Carvalho, 2013; Naqvi & Bechara, 2009).

-The ability to acquire and exert control over reward-related actions is fundamental to encode the relationship between action and its outcome.
+The ability to acquire and exert control over reward-related actions is fundamental to encoding the relationship between action and its outcome.

-In addition to that, subject must evaluate the incentive value of the outcome.
-This value is not fixed, but it depends on the needs and desires of the subject.
+In addition, the subject must evaluate the incentive value of the outcome.
+This value is not fixed, rather it depends on the needs and desires of the subject.

-That current value of the outcomes is retrieved to guide the behavior.
-Recent findings on rats’ studies provide novel evidence that a functional connection between the IC and the Nucleus Accumbens core is required for changes in the value of the instrumental outcome to affect choice between goal-directed actions.
+The current value of the outcomes is retrieved to guide the behavior.
+Recent findings from studies on rats provide novel evidence that a functional connection between the IC and the nucleus accumbens’s core is required for changes in the value of the instrumental outcome to impact choice between goal-directed actions.

-In conclusion, it can be assumed that practicing critical conversations with SkillGym is a motivationally engaged learning task.
+In conclusion, it can be assumed that practicing critical conversations with SkillGym is a motivationally engaging learning task.

-Given that it’s possible to get a neuroscientific explanation from literature.
-Although different views and studies and their limitations, Insula, Striatum and their interactions seem to be reasonably involved in intrinsic motivation in SkillGym users.
+Literature backs it up with a neuroscientific explanation.
+While there are differing views regarding the studies and their limitations, insula, striatum and their interactions seem to be reasonably involved in intrinsic motivation in SkillGym users.

 Cho, Y. T., Fromm, S., Guyer, A. E., Detloff, A., Pine, D. S., Fudge, J. L., & Ernst, M. (2013).
 Nucleus accumbens, thalamus and insula connectivity during incentive anticipation in typical adults and adolescents.
 NeuroImage, 66, 508–521.